• Skip to main content

 Instructions

-• Add garlic, Italian seasoning, white beans, tomato and stock.
+• Add garlic and saute another minute.
+Then add, white beans, tomato and stock.
 Stir to combine.

 • Turn heat up to medium high and bring to a boil.
-Then reduce heat to medium low, cover, and simmer 15 minutes.
+Then reduce heat to medium low, cover, and simmer 15 minutes (or longer is fine).

 • Add heavy cream and puree the soup until very smooth using a hand-held immersion blender or transferring to a regular blender in batches.